Board of directors & corporate governance

 Managers and supervisors are responsible for ensuring these equality principles are realised in their day to day management of their team.

-The Reckon Group is committed to providing an environment free from discrimination, harassment and other inappropriate behaviour, in accordance with the relevant legislation and its policies and procedures already in place.
+The Reckon Group is committed to providing an environment that does not tolerate and is free from discrimination, harassment, vilification, victimisation and other inappropriate behaviour, in accordance with the relevant legislation and its policies and procedures already in place.

 All complaints of discrimination, harassment or other inappropriate behaviour are to be taken seriously and to be addressed in accordance with the reporting and resolution processes.